General Institute Requirements (GIRs)

 General Institute Requirements (GIRs) include:

-Science Core: Six foundational courses in Biology, Chemistry, Mathematics, and Physics.
+- Science Core: Six foundational courses in Biology, Chemistry, Mathematics, and Physics.
+Be sure to also check out the videos about GIRs that can be found on the School of Science YouTube playlist.

 - Communication Requirement: The Communication Requirement is a paced requirement of four Communication Intensive subjects, one in each of your four years.
 In your freshman year, you must complete a Communication Intensive subject offered in the School of Humanities, Arts, and Social Sciences, labeled CI-H or CI-HW.
 Complete information is also available on the Communication Requirement website.